Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 • "Let me know if there's anything that would make this more comfortable for you."

-Offering options instead of asking
+Offer options instead of open-ended questions

 Rather than making someone spell out their needs from scratch, try offering choices upfront: